LE STYLE produces French high tea,

 Personalized illustration done by Kerrie Hess for L'heure du Thé events.

 L'heure du Thé (tea time in French) is a celebration of French allure and modernity in support of Breast Cancer Foundation of Singapore.
-The event features special guest, renown fashion illustrator Kerrie Hess with an autograph session on her illustrations in free copies of LE STYLE magazine.
+The event features special guest, renown fashion illustrator Kerrie Hess with an autograph session on her illustrations given to guests on the day.

 Guests from the French and Francophile communities will get to enjoy a relaxed and stylish Parisian afternoon at Sofitel SO Singapore, who is the major sponsor of the event, indulging divine patisseries and interior emblem designed by Karl Lagerfeld.
 A percentage of ticket sales are donated to the charity.
 Book your tickets early below for a good caused afternoon as this is a sold out event.